 - Have been committed to the care of CDSS or a licensed private or public adoption agency pursuant to Family Code section 8805 or 8918.

 3. Are children adopted from private agencies in California eligible for adoption assistance?

-Yes.
-To apply for AAP, adoptive families must submit a completed Request for Adoption Assistance (AAP 1) form provided by their licensed adoption agency.
-The responsible public agency will determine if the child meets the special needs eligibility for the program.
+Yes, if the child meets the eligibility criteria.
+To apply for AAP, adoptive families must submit a completed Request for Adoption Assistance (AAP 1) to the responsible public agency. .
+This agency will determine if the child meets the eligibility criteria for AAP benefits.
 If the child is eligible, the responsible public agency will negotiate a signed adoption assistance agreement, or a deferred adoption assistance agreement will be executed with the adoptive parents, before the adoption finalization.